reiryuki/Xperia-Music-Magisk-Module/README.md

 # **Xperia Libraries**

 ## Description
 This module will let you be able to use [Xperia Music](https://play.google.com/store/apps/details?id=com.sonyericsson.music) Play Store version in any ROM other than Xperia ROM.
-Should work perfectly in Android 10, no need to configure `adb shell`.
+It should work in Android 10, no need to configure `adb shell` or anything.

 You can install another Xperia apps but it may not be compatible.

 ## Changelog
 v1.1
 - Initial release

+v1.2
+- Remove system.prop to prevent bootloop in some ROMs

 ## Requirements
 - Not in Xperia ROM